Tax Deductible Donations

 In some cases, you can spread your deduction claims over multiple income years.
 This applies to certain donations made under the “continuing donations” provision.
 To qualify for this option, the total donation must exceed $2 and be completed in at least two consecutive years.
 This allows you to distribute the deduction across multiple tax returns, providing flexibility in optimizing your tax benefits.

-Bucket Donations
+Bucket donations

 If you make small cash donations of $2 or less and do not have a receipt, you can still claim a deduction.
 The Australian Taxation Office (ATO) allows for “bucket donations,” where you can claim a deduction of up to $10 for small cash donations made without obtaining individual receipts.
 However, you must keep a record of the donations and be able to demonstrate the total amount claimed.